 Doctors prescribe lisinopril to lower blood pressure, reduce the risk of heart attacks, and help with heart disease symptoms.
-Although this drug doesn’t offer the brain effects most people crave with recreational drugs, it still has the potential for abuse.
+Although this drug doesn’t offer the euphoria most people crave with recreational drugs, it still has the potential for abuse.

 How Long Does Lisinopril Stay in Your Urine?